nickwang14/westside-muaythai/content/pages/home.md

 We offer classes for all fitness and experience levels, from a competition team to women's only closed sessions.

-Our trainers have real experience from all around the world with an unrivaled passion for the sport, making sure that you get the most out of every session.
+[Our Trainers](https://westsidemuaythai.com/instructors) have real experience from all around the world with an unrivaled passion for the sport, making sure that you get the most out of every session.

 ## Important Steps To Train With Us

-We are operating under the [Muaythai Ontario](https://muaythaiontario.org/) Guidelines to be compliant with government pandemic opening safety standards.
+We are operating under the [Muaythai Ontario](https://muaythaiontario.org) Guidelines to be compliant with government pandemic opening safety standards.
 Please visit [our safety page](https://westsidemuaythai.com/covid) and follow the steps in order to join us for training.

 ## We are offering discounts on full year and half year memberships for reopening
 [Contact us](https://westsidemuaythai.com/contact) for details!